mfuu/sortable-dnd/docs/guide/utils.md

 ## `toggleClass`

-Add or remove one classes from each element
+Add or remove one classes from each element.

 ```ts
 toggleClass(el: HTMLElement, name: String, state: Boolean);